ChrisOrgan/Covid_Analysis/readme.txt

               values.
             - We re-do the regression analyses using a tree where we collapse nodes with low support (< 50%).
+                - In inferring net transmission events, it is more conservative to invoke polytomies than splittings.
                 - We first removed the nine potential outliers with likely sequencing/assembly artifacts from the alignment (final *n* = 15,019 sequences).